Omikens/NAI_Python/README.md

 This tool uses fuzzy logic and rules to determine what grade a player should get depending on his final statistics.

-The possible marks are (from best to worst):
+The possible marks are ranged from 1.0 to 10.0

--S

--A

--B

--C

--D

 ![image](https://user-images.githubusercontent.com/48835332/142486439-79ae52ea-1b54-4d6f-8ce2-413b63df5c9f.png)